Biometric System Insights: Explanation of Security Features

 Template EncryptionSecures stored biometric data

-Understanding these metrics helps evaluate system reliability.
+Understanding these metrics helps evaluate system performance and reliability.

 Is biometric authentication more secure than passwords?